-In addition to the QM Vamp Plugins set, this submission contains a number of individual plugins: the Chordino and Segmentino plugins from Matthias Mauch; the Beat-Root Vamp Plugin from Simon Dixon; OnsetsDS from Dan Stowell; and a Cepstral Pitch Tracker Plugin from Chris Cannam.
+In addition to the QM Vamp Plugins set, this submission contains a number of separate plugins: the Chordino and Segmentino plugins from Matthias Mauch; the Beat-Root Vamp Plugin from Simon Dixon; OnsetsDS from Dan Stowell; and the Silvet note transcription plugin from Emmanouil Benetos and Chris Cannam.

-The plugins are all provided as 64-bit Linux shared objects depending on glibc 2.15 or newer.
-Sonic Annotator v1.0 is also required 4 in order to run the task scripts.
+The plugins are all provided as 64-bit Linux shared objects depending on GNU libc 2.15 or newer and GNU libstdc++ 3.4.15 or newer.
+Sonic Annotator v1.0 is also required 3 in order to run the task scripts.

-(For a complete overview of this submission across all of the tasks and plugins it covers, please see the relevant repository at the SoundSoftware site.
-5)
+For an overview of this submission across all of the tasks and plugins it covers, please see the relevant repository at the SoundSoftware site.
+4